 As you will learn later, you can also use SemQL expressions and conditions to format your results.
 For example, you might want to hide a field depending on the value of another field, or change the color of a field value depending on a complex condition.

-How to associate your newly created browsing form to a business view
+Associating your newly created browsing form to a business view.

 You will start this series of steps by creating a new form and its structure (tabs and containers).

-In the Application Builder, right-click the Forms node under the Employee entity, and select Add Form.
+In the Application Builder, under the Employee entity, right-click the Forms node and click Add Form.

-In the EmployeeBrowsingForm editor, select the FormTab: General element in the tree view, and then enter the following values in the Property Inspector:
+In the EmployeeBrowsingForm editor, select the FormTab: General element in the tree view and enter the following values in the Property Inspector:

 Name: General